 During her first six, Bramble observed and assisted in cases across the range of Chambers’ practice areas, including murder and rape trials, disciplinary appeals and inquests.
-As a second six pupil, she regularly appears in the magistrates’ courts and has defended in a variety of cases involving charges of sexual assault, domestic violence, fraud and driving matters.
+As a second six pupil, she regularly appears in the Magistrates’ and Crown Courts prosecuting and defending in a variety of cases involving charges of sexual assault, burglary, drug offences and driving matters.
 She also acts for requested persons in extradition proceedings.

 She is regularly instructed in healthcare disciplinary proceedings and public inquiries.
 Bramble is currently working on behalf of the Department of Health and Social Care in the Infected Blood Inquiry and has previously been involved in the Grenfell Tower Inquiry.

 Bramble is committed to pro bono representation.
 She often takes on cases at Advocate and volunteers for the AvMA helpline and inquest panel.

 During her legal studies, Bramble volunteered at the Lambeth Law Centre, the Free Representation Unit and the Citizens Advice Bureau; she attended Social Security tribunal appeals with clients and made written submissions on their behalf.